Kotlin/KEEP/proposals/jdk-dependent-built-ins.md

 Also for Kotlin containers with mutable analogues it's unknown whether given additional method should belong to a mutable or read-only version of the interface.

 Thus, to provide some level of control it's proposed to maintain predefined lists in the compiler describing what to do with listed members:
-* *While list* defines the set of methods that are allowed to be visible at Kotlin call-sites,
+* *White list* defines the set of methods that are allowed to be visible at Kotlin call-sites,
 * *Black list* defines the set of method that are prohibited from being visible at Kotlin call-sites.
 At the same time such methods are still available for overriding and `super`-qualified calls
 * *Mutable methods list* defines the set of methods that should be added to a mutable interface.
 By default, such methods go to the read-only interface.